iankorf/atoz-programming/README.md

 This program introduces:

-- Input from the command line
-- The list (array, vector) type of container
 - Error messages

-This program reinforces the use of loops, conditionals, and functions.
+This program reinforces the use of lists, loops, conditionals, and functions.

 ## jaccard_index ##